EBI-Metagenomics/mgnifams/README.md

-# mgnifams
+# MGnifams

-Execute these workflows in the following order:
+The end-to-end pipeline is hard to execute at once, due to the family generation step which is heavy and clunky.
+Execute these workflows in the following order instead:

 1. **preprocess_input**